Skip to main content

 This will ensure that there is a multi-disciplined review of all QSIAs and full assessments and that the process is well led from floor to board.

-The panel will meet frequently to review the submitted QSIA and it will be the responsibility of the whole panel to make a judgement of assurance based on the information and impact assessment being presented.
+It will be the responsibility of the whole panel to make a judgement of assurance based on the information and impact assessment being presented.
 The panel will consider questions such as “is the panel assured that the assessment is a true reflection of the project actions described?”, “are the mitigations suitable for the scale of risk?”, and “will the project have any unforeseen impacts on other services beyond the area presenting the assessment?”

 The QSIA panel will agree on a frequency that full QSIAs are to be resubmitted to the panel for monitoring.